China Northwest Airlines Flight 2119

-China Northwest Airlines Flight 2119 (WH2119) was a flight from Yinchuan Xihuayuan Airport, Ningxia to Beijing Capital International Airport, People's Republic of China.
+China Northwest Airlines Flight 2119 (WH2119) was a flight from Yinchuan Xihuayuan Airport, Ningxia to Beijing Capital International Airport, China.
 On July 23, 1993, the aircraft crashed into a lake after it was unable to get airborne while attempting to take off at Yinchuan Airport, killing 54 passengers and 1 crew member on board.

 Accident

 Just before rotation on takeoff, the right-side flap actuator failed, causing the flaps to retract.
 Unable to get the aircraft into the air, the crew had no other option but to abort the takeoff.
-This failed however, the nose gear lifted off causing the tail to strike the runway.
+This failed, however; the nose gear lifted off causing the tail to strike the runway.
 The aircraft then overran the runway and crashed into a lake.

 Cause

 It was suspected that the crew failed to check if the flaps were deployed properly for takeoff.